 Stone's performance experience includes acting professionally in regional theater companies and storytelling at schools, universities, museums, festivals, camps, libraries and the Biltmore Estate.

 In 2003, Stone presented her first Chautauqua character, the Rev. Dr. Pauli Murray, at the Greenville, S.C.
 History Alive!
 Festival, the biggest Chautauqua festival in the country.
 Since that time, researching and performing Chautauqua characters has taken up most of her time.
 Becky has developed presentations of Rosa Parks, Harriet Tubman, Maya Angelou, and Josephine Baker.

 Admission to all Premier Lectures is $15 per person and can be purchased online or with cash in the lobby of the Renaissance Theater one hour prior to the lecture, subject to availability.
-Up to four admissions can be purchased in one transaction.
+Up to four admissions can be purchased in one transaction per user account.

 For online purchases, two to three days before the event, a QR code ticket will be emailed to each person registered.
 The QR code ticket is a personal code for each person registered and the printed or electronic ticket displaying the QR code is required for admittance.
 There is no will call.

 EVENT DATE /TIME: Friday, Feb.
 24, 7 p.m.